RaymondByc/raymondbyc-github.io/index.md

 GPA: 3.28 / 4.0

 ## Research Interests
-Action Recognition
+Extreme Low-Resolution Action Recognition
-Distillation
-Semantic Segmentation
+Semantic 3D Map
-Multi Learning
+Multi Learning and Transfer Learning
-Image Despeckling
+Active Vision

 ## Publications
+1. Yucai Bai, Qiang Dai, Long Chen, et al. __Extremely Low Resolution Action Recognition with Spatial-Temporal Attention Transfer__.(submitted to AAAI2020)
-1. Yucai Bai, Lei Fan, et al. __Monocular Outdoor Semantic Mapping with a Multi-task Network__, accepted by IROS2019
+2. Yucai Bai, Lei Fan, et al. __Monocular Outdoor Semantic Mapping with a Multi-task Network__, accepted by IROS2019
-2. Yucai Bai, Sen Zhang, Miao Chen, et al. __A Fractional Total Variational CNN Approach for SAR Image Despeckling__, accepted by International Conference on Intelligent Computing 2018.[\[pdf\]](https://link.springer.com/chapter/10.1007/978-3-319-95957-3_46)[\[code\]](https://github.com/RaymondByc/FID-CNN)
+3. Yucai Bai, Sen Zhang, Miao Chen, et al. __A Fractional Total Variational CNN Approach for SAR Image Despeckling__, accepted by International Conference on Intelligent Computing 2018.[\[pdf\]](https://link.springer.com/chapter/10.1007/978-3-319-95957-3_46)[\[code\]](https://github.com/RaymondByc/FID-CNN)
-3. Yucai Bai, Qiang Dai, Yi-Fei Pu, et al. __Extremely Low Resolution Action Recognition with Distillation__.(under preparation)

 ## Experiences

 #### Illegal Action Detection of Court Scene in Surveillance Videos  (March 2019 - Now)
-As team leader, we try to recognise the illegal action in long untrimmed videos.
+As the team leader, we try to recognise the non-compliance actions in real-time and detect that offline for review.
 We will release the dataset of simulating the illegal action in court (eating chips, fight, video shooting, etc.)
 We recognise with higher accuracy in three stages.
  At the first stage, we detect the person of different roles in count to eliminate noises from background and scale the objects in same scale.